bartdesmet/ExpressionFutures/CSharpExpressions/README.md

 Reduction of the unary assignment nodes uses the corresponding DLR nodes when applicable, e.g. for non-checked operations applied to a DLR-assignable node with a supported type (e.g. `PostIncrementAssign` on a `ParameterExpression` of type `Int32`).
 Checked variants, C#-specific supported types (via widening and narrowing conversions), and C#-specific assignment targets (i.e. `IndexCSharpExpression`) are reduced via the corresponding binary compound assignment operations with an right-hand side with a constant value of `1`.

 Note there some more trickiness around compound assignments involving a left-hand side of a mutable value type, e.g. when applying the assignment to a field.
 For those cases, calls to helper methods on `RuntimeOpsEx` are emitted during reduction, e.g. `PostAssignByRef`.
 For more information, see the comments in the code.

-### TODO

-- Document optimizer support
-- Document RoslynPad utility
-- Document testing strategy
-- Document Roslyn compiler changes
-- Document debugger proxy support
-- Document suggested extensions and modifications to the .NET Framework to improve expression support by other languages
-- Document options to share some implementation details with VB